cdoubet/Data-Wrangling-Final-Project/Data/README.md

 ## Folders

 ### Raw Data
-Original, unmodified data after downloading, scraping, etc
+This folder includes our three original, unmodified data after downloading and scraping.

 ### Final Data
-Data after all cleaning, processing, and analyzing
+This folder includes the five cleaned and merged datasets that we will use for our project.

 ---